-We were granted Fast Track designation from the FDA for CLBS03 for the treatment of T1D, SAKIGAKE designation in Japan for CLBS12 for the treatment of CLI, and RMAT designation for CLBS14-NORDA for the treatment of refractory angina.
-However, Fast Track, SAKIGAKE and RMAT designations do not ensure that we will experience a faster development, regulatory review or approval process compared to conventional FDA or Japan PMDA procedures.
-Additionally, the FDA may withdraw Fast Track designation if it believes that the designation is no longer supported by data from the clinical development program.
-Moreover, award of the designations does not imply a higher probability of success of a product in the approval process.
+We were granted SAKIGAKE designation in Japan and Advanced Therapeutic Medicinal Product ("ATMP") designation in Europe for CLBS12 for the treatment of CLI, and RMAT designation for CLBS14 for the treatment of no-option refractory disabling angina.
+However, SAKIGAKE, ATMP and RMAT designations do not ensure that we will experience a faster development, regulatory review or approval process compared to conventional FDA or Japan PMDA procedures.
+Additionally, a regulatory authority may withdraw a designation if it believes that the designation is no longer supported by data from the clinical development program.
+Moreover, award of a particular designation does not imply a higher probability of success of a product in the approval process.